TownLake/blog-samrhea-legacy/content/posts/2023/2023-02-19-under-attack-dns-filter/index.md

 > Look, this tutorial is only going to get nerdier so abandon hope or buckle up.

-I decided I would find joy creating a fun project that somewhat copies that scene.
+I decided I would find joy working on a project that somewhat copies that scene.
 In this case, I am going to use Siri, GitHub, and [Cloudflare One](https://www.cloudflare.com/cloudflare-one/) to talk to a voice assistant and upgrade my defenses in the event of a persistent, advanced attack.

 Less exciting than a superhero fight but much more terrifying, some teams and enterprises find themselves the target of bad actors determined to phish credentials or steal data.
-These coordinated attacks try a handful of different methods to lure users into inadvertantly handing over access or passwords to sensitive materials.
+These coordinated attacks try a handful of different methods to lure users into inadvertantly handing over passwords or access to sensitive materials.
 If an organization suspects they are under attack, they might want to deploy a more rigorous security model until they can determine the nature of the incident.

 In today's tutorial, I am going to create a "break glass" rule for an organization that has already deployed security filtering for their team.
 An enterprise could enable this particular rule to lock down all outbound traffic to a set of approved destinations while their security team determines the nature of an attack.
 A **very cool** enterprise could use this tutorial to talk to Siri to enable this rule as if they were on the bridge of a Rebel Alliance cruiser or in Iron Man's suit.